 To determine the quality of your tap water, reach out to your local health department — an official might be able to test for common contaminants and either put your mind at ease or indicate what type of filter you’ll need to have installed.

 There are the obvious chemicals and cleaners that can poison your child if he or she ingests them.
+Some herbicides containing glyphosate are also known to be toxic and can cause cancers.
 Then there are the less-detectable ones present in your home’s air that can have more subtle, but long-lasting health effects such as respiratory and organ issues.
 These are known as volatile organic compounds (VOCs), commonly found in glues, paints, solvents, exhaust, and more.
 In your home, they might be lurking in your upholstery, rugs, and cleaning products.

 To lower the VOC levels in your home, use all-natural cleaning and beauty products, store VOC-containing products outside the home, and use HEPA filters to trap these fine particles.